 6. Linzhi Spruce Forest in Tibet

 The climate here is mild and humid due to the moist warm air that rises from the Indian Ocean.
 Some of these huge old trees are up to 90 yards tall.
-There is an interesting variety of animals, including leopard, black bears, monkeys, and parrots.
+There is an interesting variety of animals, including leopards, black bears, monkeys, and parrots.

 7. Xishuangbanna Tropical Forest in Yunnan

-Covering 241,000 hectares, the Xishuangbanna National Nature Reserve has one of the world’s most well-preserved tropical rainforests, and is located south of the Hengduan Mountains.
+Covering 241,000 hectares, the Xishuangbanna National Nature Reserve has one of the world’s most well-preserved tropical rainforests, and it is located south of the Hengduan Mountains.

 In 1993, UNESCO accepted it as a member of the International Man and Biosphere Reserve Network.
-It features broad basins of evergreen forest surrounded by hills, and crisscrossed by rivers.
+It features broad basins of evergreen forest surrounded by hills and crisscrossed by rivers.

 8. Huayang Poplar Forest in Xinjiang

-Situated next to the desert highway, this roadside forest stretches for 2,700 hectares in the Tarim River valley, and features the oldest poplar trees in the world.
+Situated next to the desert highway, this roadside forest stretches for 2,700 hectares in the Tarim River Valley and features the oldest poplar trees in the world.

 9. Maolan Karst Forest in Guizhou

-The Libo or Maolan Karst Forest is located in Libo County, and is a primeval subtropical forest amid conical limestone hills with plenty of water and underground caves.
+The Libo or Maolan Karst Forest is located in Libo County, and it is a primeval subtropical forest amid conical limestone hills with plenty of water and underground caves.

 With over 20,000 hectares of lush vegetation, this forest is known as the “emerald on Earth’s belt,” particularly compared with other karst areas in the same latitude which are mostly stone deserts.